Ed Crewe Home

 Use a transcoder and you only need to maintain your gRPC and your public REST API in one place - the gRPC proto files - with simple one liner annotations

 You no longer need to develop any REST server code.
 Running up web servers that provide a REST API and have to be manually coded to keep it in synch with the backend gRPC API can be dispensed with.
 Or if you are running direct REST interfaces from your Golang microservices these can be dropped as less type safe and more error prone.
 Replacing them with gRPC microservices and replacing data validation code layers in different backend code languages, with proto level data validation in one place.
-Validation can be your own custom validator code or you can use a full plugin such as protoc-gen-validator
+Validation can be your own custom validator code or you can use a full plugin such as buf.build or protoc-gen-validator

 Now as you build your gRPC API you also build a JSON RESTful one too.
 Adding custom data validators at the gRPC level, defining your full API in one place.